For those with a deep knowledge of Liguria on the Côte d’Azur, the Hanbury Gardens are an institution.

-The headland enjoys an exceptionally mild climate, with winter lows rarely reaching 0 degrees Celsius; the existence of different microclimates has facilitated the planting and acclimatization of essences from different latitudes.
+The headland enjoys an exceptionally mild climate, with winter lows rarely reaching 0°C; the existence of different microclimates has favored the planting and acclimatization of essences from different latitudes.

 The History of Hanbury Gardens

-The Gardens were created in 1867, when Thomas Hanbury purchased the ancient Orengo Palace and the land owned to transform it into an acclimatization garden of exotic plants.
+The Gardens originated in 1867, when Thomas Hanbury bought the ancient Palazzo Orengo and the land owned to transform it into an acclimatization garden for exotic plants.

-His brother Daniel, a pharmacist and botanist, played a significant part in the design and implementation of the project.
-About half of the territory was used to grow exotic plants from the most diverse countries, combined according to systematic, phytogeographical, ecological, aesthetic-landscape criteria.
+Brother Daniel, pharmacist and botanist, played a significant part in the conception and implementation of the project.
+About half of the territory was devoted to the cultivation of exotic plants from the most diverse countries, gathered on the basis of systematic, phytogeographic, ecological, aesthetic-landscape criteria.

 Since 1867 Thomas Hanbury has established contacts with gardens on both the nearby French And other areas of Europe.
 In the following years, the development of the Gardens gained a great boost thanks to the collaborations with scholars from all over the world.

-Already on the death of Thomas Hanbury in 1907, the Gardens were known around the world for their wealth of tropical and subtropical plants and for the scientific importance of the collections.
-Thomas’s son, Cecil, left the garden in the hands of his wife, Lady Dorothy, who boosted the landscaped aspect of the garden, creating panoramic views, avenues, driveways, fountains.
+Already at the death of Thomas Hanbury in 1907, the Gardens were known all over the world for their wealth of tropical and subtropical plants and for the scientific importance of the collections.
+Thomas’s son, Cecil, left the garden in the hands of his wife, Lady Dorothy, who gave impetus to the landscaped aspect of the garden, creating panoramic views, avenues, paths, fountains.

 During the Second World War, the Gardens suffered very serious damage.

 In 1960, Lady Dorothy sold them to the Italian state.
-Since 1987 they have been under management at the University of Genoa and since 2000 they are a regional protected area.
+Since 1987 they have been managed by the University of Genoa and since 2000 they have been a regional protected area.

 Visiting the Gardens

-Visiting Hanbury Gardens is always a pleasant experience: plants are grown following vital and reproductive cycles, so in each season you will have the opportunity to see both plants in full bloom and plants at rest.
+Visiting the Hanbury gardens is always a pleasant experience: the plants are grown following the life and reproductive cycles, so in every season you will have the opportunity to see both plants in full bloom and plants at rest.

-At any time of the year, in fact, you will have the opportunity to witness the riot of colors of some native or tropical species.
+In fact, at any time of the year, you will have the opportunity to witness the riot of colors of some native or tropical species.

-The tour is also made irresistible by the architectural elements scattered inside the property including statues fountains stairs and small arches.
+The tour is also made irresistible by the architectural elements scattered throughout the property including statues, fountains, stairs and arches.

-The property is also full of history because many of the oldest elements have been preserved, such as the fence walls and the ancient Via Julia Augusta.
+The property is also steeped in history as many of the oldest elements have been retained, such as the enclosing walls and the ancient Via Julia Augusta.